 Course Description: Spend two days with biologists Dr. Don Hunter and Caroline Krumm learning about the mountain lion (Puma concolor), Colorado's top predator.
 Instructors will take students into the field for hands on instruction in the tools and methods used in research and management.
 In addition to an academic overview, students will receive practical instruction on how to “read” the signs left by mountain lions.
 After taking the course, students will be better equipped to gain an understanding of how the mountain lion fits into wildland and urban ecosystems, including its relationship with the people and communities of the Front Range.

-Note: The seminar will include moderate hikes of less than 4 miles per day.
+Notes: The seminar will include moderate hikes of less than 4 miles per day.

 Registration and Payment:

-Fort Collins, CO 80526
+Mail check to: 2313 Cedarwood Drive, Fort Collins, CO 80526